BvernyuyN/World-Happiness-Score-EDA-for-2020-and-2021/README.md

 Our analysis delved into several key factors contributing to happiness:

-1.Gross Domestic Product (GDP) per capita: Western Europe consistently claimed the highest GDP per capita, while Sub-Saharan Africa consistently ranked at the bottom in both 2020 and 2021.
+1. Gross Domestic Product (GDP) per capita: Western Europe consistently claimed the highest GDP per capita, while Sub-Saharan Africa consistently ranked at the bottom in both 2020 and 2021.

-2.Social Support: Australia and New Zealand consistently secured the top positions for social support scores across both years, whereas Sub-Saharan Africa and Southern Asia countries reported consistently lower scores.
+2. Social Support: Australia and New Zealand consistently secured the top positions for social support scores across both years, whereas Sub-Saharan Africa and Southern Asia countries reported consistently lower scores.

-3.Healthy Life Expectancy: Australia and New Zealand consistently boasted the highest healthy life expectancy scores, while Sub-Saharan African countries consistently recorded the lowest scores in both 2020 and 2021.
+3. Healthy Life Expectancy: Australia and New Zealand consistently boasted the highest healthy life expectancy scores, while Sub-Saharan African countries consistently recorded the lowest scores in both 2020 and 2021.

-4.Freedom of Making Life Choices: Australia and New Zealand offered the most freedom for individuals to make life choices, whereas Northern Africa consistently scored the lowest in both years.
+4. Freedom of Making Life Choices: Australia and New Zealand offered the most freedom for individuals to make life choices, whereas Northern Africa consistently scored the lowest in both years.

-5.Generosity: Australia and New Zealand exhibited the highest levels of generosity in 2020, while Southeast Asian countries took the lead in 2021.
+5. Generosity: Australia and New Zealand exhibited the highest levels of generosity in 2020, while Southeast Asian countries took the lead in 2021.
 Conversely, Northern Africa consistently reported the lowest levels of generosity for both years.

-6.Perception of Corruption: Eastern Europe consistently grappled with higher perceptions of corruption, while Australia consistently had the lowest perception of corruption in both years.
+6. Perception of Corruption: Eastern Europe consistently grappled with higher perceptions of corruption, while Australia consistently had the lowest perception of corruption in both years.

-# Top Ten Countries Based on Contributing Factors
+## Top Ten Countries Based on Contributing Factors

-1.Gross Domestic Product (GDP) per capita: Luxembourg secured the highest ranking in GDP for both 2020 and 2021, with Burundi consistently at the bottom.
+1. Gross Domestic Product (GDP) per capita: Luxembourg secured the highest ranking in GDP for both 2020 and 2021, with Burundi consistently at the bottom.

-2.Social Support: Iceland claimed the top spot in 2020, with Central African countries consistently ranking the lowest.
+2. Social Support: Iceland claimed the top spot in 2020, with Central African countries consistently ranking the lowest.
 In 2021, Afghanistan ranked the lowest in this category.

-3.Life Expectancy: Singapore maintained the highest score, while Central Africa and Chad recorded the lowest scores in both 2020 and 2021, respectively.
+3. Life Expectancy: Singapore maintained the highest score, while Central Africa and Chad recorded the lowest scores in both 2020 and 2021, respectively.

-4.Freedom of Making Life Choices: Uzbekistan excelled in this category, while Afghanistan consistently ranked at the bottom in both years.
+4. Freedom of Making Life Choices: Uzbekistan excelled in this category, while Afghanistan consistently ranked at the bottom in both years.

-5.Generosity: Myanmar emerged as the most generous country in 2020, while Indonesia claimed the top spot in 2021.
+5. Generosity: Myanmar emerged as the most generous country in 2020, while Indonesia claimed the top spot in 2021.
 Greece consistently reported the lowest generosity scores.

-6.Corruption: In 2021, Croatia experienced an increase in corruption perception, while Singapore remained the least corrupt nation.
+6. Corruption: In 2021, Croatia experienced an increase in corruption perception, while Singapore remained the least corrupt nation.
 Bulgaria struggled with corruption perception in 2020.

-7.Analysis for 2020 and 2021
+7. Analysis for 2020 and 2021

 There were noteworthy fluctuations in specific factors between 2020 and 2021: